-Florida's athletic department isn't hurting for money (One caveat here: These numbers came from the U.S. Department of Education and are for the 2009-10 seasons.
-If schools receive Title IV funding, federal statute requires them to report the financials for their athletic department and this has what should be included in each category, such as broadcast revenues, concessions and advertising.
-The U.S. Department of Education also has the most complete school data because it is the only entity that has both public and private institutional information).
+Florida's athletic department isn't hurting for money.
+(One caveat: These numbers came from the U.S. Department of Education and are for the 2009-10 seasons.
+If schools receive Title IV funding, federal statute requires them to report the financials for their athletic department, and this has what should be included in each category, such as broadcast revenues, concessions and advertising.
+The U.S. Department of Education also has the most complete school data because it is the only entity that has both public and private institutional information.)

 In fact, Florida is doing so well that according to the 2011-12 budget, the University Athletic Association is expected to return $6 million to the university for the second straight year.
 The UAA has actually helped the university as it faced major financial cuts.
-Since 1990, more than $60 million has been given back from the UAA to the university.
+Since 1990, the UAA has given back more than $60 million to the university.

-So while Florida’s athletic department is cruising along -- despite the tough financial times in the real world -- it’s hard to say if Florida could get away with paying its student-athletes.
+So although Florida’s athletic department is cruising along -- despite the tough financial times in the real world -- it’s hard to say whether Florida could get away with paying its student-athletes.
 There are more than 500 athletes at Florida, and if the school was going to start compensating athletes, it would have to cover every single one -- both revenue and non-revenue sports athletes.